rrthomas/bee/README.md

 ## pForth

-[pForth](https://github.com/rrthomas/pforth) is an ANSI Forth compiler that runs on Bee.
+[pForth](https://github.com/rrthomas/pforth) is an ANSI Forth compiler that runs on Bumble.

-## Running Bee object files
+## Running Bumble object files

-The C implementation of Bee allows a hash-bang line to be prepended to an object file, so that they can be run directly.
+The C implementation of Bumble allows a hash-bang line to be prepended to an object file, so that they can be run directly.
 A suggested line is:

 ```
 #!/usr/bin/env bee